 Cutworms received their name because of how they feed.
 Since they eat the plant beginning at the stem, they “cut” down the plan from its base.
 They can be found most easily at dusk when they first emerge to feed.
 They also prefer cloudy days over sunny ones.

 Cutworms may be up to two inches in length and can range in color from grey to pink, to green and black.
 They are often spotted in color as well.
 They will generally be found curled up when not moving about.
-Adult cutworms are dark-winged moths – usually 1 ½ inches in length with brown or grey dark, possibly spotted wings.
+Adult cutworms are dark-winged moths – usually 1 ½ inch in length with brown or grey dark, possibly spotted wings.
 Female moths will lay eggs in the dry soil.

 Cutworms eat the roots and bottom-most vegetation of almost all plants.
-They usually eat the foliage and roots of young plants, destroying them from the beneath the soil.
+They usually eat the foliage and roots of young plants, destroying them from beneath the soil.
 Usually, the entire plant will be destroyed, often very quickly.

 Getting Rid of Cutworms

 Thankfully, we don’t have to resort to accepting these nocturnal moth larvae plant-cutters in our gardens!
 There are a few different methods for cutworm removal, so feel free to take your pick.
 But, first, you should mow any grass where the worms may be hiding, and clean up litter or debris piles.
 Then, you can find a prevention and/or removal method that works for you.

 Make Collars for Your Plants

 An easy home DIY method is to make collars for your plants.
 These can be made from paper towel or toilet paper roll insets, which you have cut into two or three-inch tall rings.
 Cut each ring along one side so that you can slip it around your plant’s base.
 Voila!
 Now the cutworms will not be able to crawl over this barrier to chow down!